dlmbl/image_translation/part_2/README.md

 ![Pix2PixGAN ](https://github.com/Tonks684/dlmbl_material/blob/main/imgs/Pix2pixHD_1.jpg?raw=true)
 <br>
 <br>
 The additional loss terms include a feature matching loss (as shown below), which encourages the generator to produce images that are perceptually similar to the real images at each scale.
-As shown below for each of the 3 discriminators, the network takes seperaetly both phase concatenated with virtual stain and phase concatenated with fluorescence stain as input and as they pass through the network the feature maps obtained for each ith layer are extracted.
+As shown below for each of the 3 discriminators, the network takes both phase concatenated with virtual stain and phase concatenated with fluorescence stain as input and as they pass through the network the feature maps obtained for each ith layer are extracted.
 We then minimize the loss which is the mean L1 distance between the feature maps obtained across each of the 3 discriminators and each ith layer.
 <br>
 <br>
 ![Feature Matching Loss Pix2PixHD GAN](https://github.com/Tonks684/dlmbl_material/blob/main/imgs/Pix2pixHD_2.jpg?raw=true)